lauradahlberg/covid-19_analysis_NC/README.md

 ### Data Used

-To perform exploration of COVID-19 data in Mecklenburg county, I created my own dataset, "weekly_covid19_report_mecknc.csv" The Data in this dataset was based on the Mecknc.gov COVID-19 reports from [Mecklenburg County COVID-19 Data Releases](https://www.mecknc.gov/news/Pages/COVID-19-Data-Dashboard.aspx)<br>
+To perform data exploration of COVID-19 in Mecklenburg county, I created my own dataset, "weekly_covid19_report_mecknc.csv", based on the Mecknc.gov COVID-19 reports from [Mecklenburg County COVID-19 Data Releases](https://www.mecknc.gov/news/Pages/COVID-19-Data-Dashboard.aspx)<br>
-The reports in this site are in PDF format, so I had to pull the data manually. <br> This dataset does not update automatically.<br> Dataset was last updated on 2020-12-27.
+The reports in this site are in PDF format. <br>
+This dataset does not update automatically.<br> Dataset was last updated on 2020-12-27.
 <br>
 <br>